EdenWise/hjcrc/hjcrc.md

 ## The Beginning

 The Jews love their religion so much (so protected are they by their narcissists, i.e. desperates) they have become very secretive and spent much time highly refining their Bible with their devices.
 To the Jews the Bible feels protective by its audacity.
-A couple of things to know: Genesis here is presented as the beginning of the Jews history, the history though is well along to make it look more polished; and the Bible contains some "backwriting" to make newer rules apply throughout.
+A couple of things to know: Genesis here is presented as the beginning of the Jews history, the history though is well along to make it look more polished; and the Bible contains some "backwriting"/is-revisionistic to make newer rules apply throughout.

 **Genesis 1** *(He Said, Business, Divining)*: The Bible starts with a desperate man being so rewarded that it refers to him as a "God", "In the beginning God created the heavens and the earth (Gen 1:1 NIV)." *Heaven on earth* was such an attraction more work was done (divining, creating Good and Evil): day/night, water/sky, land/sea, sun/moon, man/nature.